 WandaVision brings the MCU to the world of classic television, as Wanda (Elizabeth Olsen) and Vision (Paul Bettany) find themselves living as a married couple in a perfect suburban ideal.
-Set following the events of Avengers: Endgame (a fact that should immediately have fans of the films curious), the two super-powered beings are happily going about the domestic dream, albeit with some holes in their memories to the how and the why.
+Set following the events of Avengers: Endgame, the two super-powered beings are happily living in a 50’s style suburban American dream, albeit with some holes in their memories of the how and the why.
 They soon discover mysterious cracks in their reality and realize things are not quite right in this quiet suburb.

 How to Watch WandaVision